 Having an emergency fund is essential for financial health.
 You never know when an unexpected expense will pop up.
 This can range from medical bills, car repairs, or even a required textbook.
 You don’t want this expense to derail your financial situation, even more you want to be able to pay this expense without needing a loan.
 Start saving and creating this emergency fund early to create financial stability!

 3) Use a Limited Amount of Credit Cards

 Credit cards are a great tool to build your credit score if they are used wisely.
 However, they can also be very detrimental to your financial health.
 Limit the amount of credit cards you open so you can create a plan and keep track of your monthly payments.
 Most importantly, pay the balances in full each month!

 4) Make a Plan to Attack your Debt

 If you did have an abundance of credit card debt, personal loans, or student loans you need a plan to get rid of them.
 There are many ways you can deal with this problem, but you need to be proactive in deciding a plan of attack.
 To have a stable financial future, your debts need to be attacked head-on and as early as possible.

 Financial Health is a vital part of life.
 By being proactive as a college student, you can create a great foundation as you head into your career after college.
 Be sure to use all resources available to help you make a plan.
-This includes Stanford Federal Credit Union’s quarterly newsletters that will always give you nuggets to live a financially healthy life!
+This includes Stanford Federal Credit Union’s financial tips that will always give you nuggets to live a financially healthy life!